niess/pumas-luajit/docs/docs/api/coordinates/HorizontalVector.md

 Get the vector coordinates in the simulation frame as a `double [3]` array of *x*, *y* and *z* Cartesian coordinates.
-The coordinates are prealably transformed to the simulation frame if needed, i.e.  if the *frame* attribute is not `nil`.
+The coordinates are prealably transformed to the simulation frame if needed, e.g.  if the *frame* attribute is not `nil`.
 {: .justify}